Testing of the IsoAir® Pro-E and IsoAir Pro-Plus Remote Particle Counters for Use in Vaporized Hydrogen Peroxide Applications

 2. A 1-year simulated component surface test

 All testing methods were designed to test the flow path of the IsoAir Pro instruments, not the external enclosure made of stainless steel.
 The focus of testing was designed to demonstrate the flow path’s material of construction, including the inlet jet, optical block, collection mirror and diode surround.
-The stainless steel enclosure is rated at IP65, and provides protection of the internal electronic.
+The stainless-steel enclosure is rated at IP65 and provides protection of the internal electronic.
 No damage to these components was noted during post testing analysis.

 Explore Other Topics